 For instance, take a good look at the video above, showing London 2012: The Official Video Game, published by Sega in 2012 for PC, PlayStation 3 and Xbox 360.

 What does London 2012 has that Pong doesn't?
 Funny-looking characters, lots of orange and blue, a different camera perspective, non-intuitive controls, and less potential to be any fun.
 While answering to the challenge design a functional table tennis videogame, London 2012 moved past functionality and made a mess out of something that was supposed to be simple.

 There is beauty in keeping it simple, and while one would guess that it isn't hard to keep tennis easy, many other videogames show us different.

-Above you can watch the trailer for another sports videogame: Deca Sports Freedom (2010), a Xbox 360 game that tries to take the best of Kinect, a motion sensing input device for the Microsoft system.
+Above you can watch the trailer for another sports videogame: Deca Sports Freedom (2010), an Xbox 360 game that tries to take the best of Kinect, a motion-sensing input device for the Microsoft system.